phenogit/phenogit.github.io/kit-korner-notes.markdown

         2N: Natural invite
         3D: To play

+    1H-(1N)-??

+        X : Penalty, puts partnership in a force, follow-doubles are penalties.
+However, if you follow by bidding a suit, that is non-forcing.
+        2C: 2-suiter, clubs and either diamonds or spades
+        2D: 2-suiter, diamonds and spades
+        2H: To play
+        2S: To play

     1S-(2D)-??

         X : Followed by a spade raise would be assumed to show doubleton honor, though a soft 3-card limit raise with interest in other strains is possible